pranit-sh/friday/README.md

 ## Requirements

-- Node.js (version 20 or higher)
 - Running Hana instance

->This version of @friday is supported for SAP HANA, but it can be extended to work with any type of database.
+>This version of @friday is supported for SAP HANA, but code can be extended to work with any type of database.

 ## Known Issues